camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

 kubectl get nodes
 ```

-Then ensure that a namespace exists for camunda
+Then ensure that a namespace exists for camunda.
+In the following procedure, we reference the `camunda` namespace to create some required resources in the Kubernetes cluster, such as secrets or one-time setup jobs.

 ```shell
 kubectl create namespace camunda